 Is Cabochon Carving Difficult?

-Some people shy away from carving because they think it’s too difficult or time consuming.
-OK, maybe you don’t have the talent to carve the likeness of a person.
-However, that shouldn’t prevent you from adding simple curves and accents to some of your gemstone creations.
-In truth, cabochon carving doesn’t take a lot of time.
-Most of the following carvings were done in less than an hour.
+Some people shy away from carving because they think it's too difficult or time consuming.
+OK, maybe you don't have the talent to carve the likeness of a person.
+However, that shouldn't prevent you from adding simple curves and accents to some of your gemstone creations.
+In truth, cabochon carving doesn't take a lot of time.
+I completed most of the following carvings in less than an hour.
 When you consider the overall increase in value carving can bring to a gem, it becomes more than worthwhile.
 Cabochon carving can also help you turn leftover rough and junk stones, including included pieces, into fine gems that can be as valuable as clean, faceted stones.